Lieutenant Geoffrey Woodriff

 18th Battalion, AIF

-Woodriff left Australia aboard the transport ship A40 HMAT Ceramic on 25 June 1915 and joined the Mediterranean Expeditionary Force on 18 August 1915.
-The battalion landed on the Gallipoli peninsula on 20 August and two days later the battalion took part in a diversionary battle for Lone Pine (Hill 60).
-Woodriff was wounded in the arm, leg, back and hand by shrapnel fire on 25 August.
+Woodriff enlisted on 10 May 1915 and was originally allocated to the 7th Reinforcements, 4th Battalion, but later transferred to the 18th Battalion.
+He left Australia aboard the HMAT Ceramic on 25 June 1915 and joined the Mediterranean Expeditionary Force on 18 August.
+His Battalion landed on the Gallipoli Peninsula on 20 August and two days later the Battalion took part in a diversionary battle for Lone Pine (Hill 60).
+On 27 August, Woodriff received shrapnel wounds to his arm, leg, back and hand.
 He was evacuated to Mudros and then to Hunt’s Green Hospital, Hampstead England.

 Acknowledgment: Thank you to Michael Vickers for providing biographical details of Geoffrey Besant Woodriff.